JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `owner`

 Get the colony `owner` address.
-This should be address(0x0) at all times
+This should be address(0x0) at all times.

 *Note: Used for testing.*